European Union funding

-Assessment and operational experience on the contractual and hardware arrangements required to supply hydrogen to specific markets
+- Evaluate and conduct operational experience of the contractual and material arrangements required to supply hydrogen to specific markets

 Operational and environmental

-Assessment of the legislative and Regulations; Codes, and Standards (RCS) implications of these systems and any issues identified obtaining consents to operate the system
+- Assess the legislative and Regulations, Codes, and Standards (RCS) implications of these systems and any issues identified obtaining consents to operate the system

 WP1 - Experience from hydrogen demonstration projects and requirements for upscaling

 The main objectives of Work Package 1 include reviewing experience and lessons learnt from electrolyser plants, identifying the requirements for the project’s hydrogen production plant, and exploring new hydrogen applications for offshore users and grid balancing services.

 Work Package 2 will provide the planning and control platform at the global plant level.
 The goals of the work package are:

 - Deploying an operational remote supervision platform